-Rationale for RE at Blue Coat C E Infant and Junior Schools' Federation
+3. Rationale for RE at Blue Coat C E Infant and Junior Schools' Federation

 Religious Education (RE) plays an important role in defining the school's distinctive Christian character.
 The subject is regarded as a core subject within the school's curriculum.
-It has a vital role in developing and deepening pupils understanding of Christianity, in all its forms, and fostering appreciation and understanding of other faith traditions.
+It has a vital role in developing and deepening pupils understanding of Christianity, in all its forms, and fostering appreciation and understanding of religious beliefs and world views.
+We help the children learn from religions as well as about religions.
+Our RE curriculum reflects the diverse multi-faith population which we serve.